Steve-Fenton/stevefenton.co.uk/src/pages/blog/2023/01/missing-id-itemlistelement.md

 > Missing field "id" (in "itemListElement.item")
 > Items with this issue are invalid.
 Invalid items are not eligible for Google Search's rich results

-This error was conufusing because the `id` shouldn't be needed for breadcrumbs.
+This error was confusing because the `id` shouldn't be needed for breadcrumbs.
 I'm using RDFa, so I have a `BreadcrumbList` that contains an `itemListElement` for each level, of type `ListItem`.
 However, you could get the same error using Microdata format as it maps to the same schema.

 ## Fixing breadcrumbs